Fred Schneider: The B-52s

-The B-52's got their start in 1976 when founders Cindy Wilson, Ricky Wilson, Kate Pierson, Keith Strickland, and Schneider played an impromptu number after drinking at a Chinese restaurant in Athens, Georgia.
+The B-52s got their start in 1976 when founders Cindy Wilson, Ricky Wilson, Kate Pierson, Keith Strickland, and Schneider played an impromptu number after drinking at a Chinese restaurant in Athens, Georgia.
 The band played their first real gig in 1977 at a Valentine's Day party for their friends.

-The band's first single was "Rock Lobster" and was recorded by DB Records in 1978.
+The band's first single was "Rock Lobster", which was recorded by DB Records in 1978.
 It was an underground success, and sold over 20,000 copies in total.
-In 1979, the B-52's signed a recording contract with Warner Bros.
+In 1979, the B-52s signed a recording contract with Warner Bros.
 Records for South America, North America, Australia, and New Zealand.
 They also signed with Island Records for Europe and Asia.
 After the death of Ricky Wilson in 1985, the band went on hiatus.
 They reformed in 1989 and went on to mainstream success.

 Other music ventures

 Schneider has released two solo albums: Fred Schneider and the Shake Society (1984, reissued in 1991 as Fred Schneider) and Just Fred (1996), the former of which spawned the single and video "Monster", which featured Pierson on backing vocals.
 He also worked on a side project called the Superions, who released a self-titled EP and the album Destination...
 Christmas! in 2010.
 In February 2011, the band announced they were working on a full-length album, which was eventually released in 2017 under the title The Vertical Mind.